HariSurayagari/Reinforcement-Learning-Agent-Learns-to-play-Checkers/README.md

 Checkers is a well-known board game.
 Using machine learning to develop an algorithm that can learn games like Checkers, Chess, etc has always been a fascination for man.
-Since the develop- ment of modern computers there have been nu- merous algorithms that are capable of performing well against humans.
-However most algorithms are articial intelligence based, in other words the algorithm mimics human intelligence without ac- tually learning the game.
+Since the development of modern computers there have been numerous algorithms that are capable of performing well against humans.
+However most algorithms are artificial intelligence based, in other words the algorithm mimics human intelligence without ac- tually learning the game.
 In this paper, we will try applying reinforcement learning to develop an